Justsenger/ExHyperV/README.md

 > [!NOTE]
 > Local storage media accessible by the virtual machine.

-Divided into virtual files and physical devices.
+Divided into Virtual Files and Physical Devices.
 Virtual files can be vhdx, vhd, and iso formats.
 Physical devices can select offline hard drives or optical drives on the host for passthrough (some USB storage media may not be supported).

 The monitoring interface shows real-time read/write rates and capacity changes.
 The number on the left is the file size, and the number on the right is the capacity limit.

 #### Slot Configuration

-Hyper-V requires you to mount virtual files or physical devices to an IDE controller or SCSI controller for VM access.
+Hyper-V requires you to mount virtual files or physical devices to an IDE Controller or SCSI Controller for VM access.
 ExHyperV has simplified this operation to automatic allocation, allowing you to care only about the media source without worrying about slot allocation.

 If you try to understand the complex slot logic, please refer to the following rules:

-· For running Generation 1 VMs, IDE controllers cannot be uninstalled, but ISOs can be ejected and inserted.
+· For running Generation 1 VMs, IDE Controllers cannot be uninstalled, but ISOs can be ejected and inserted.

-· For Generation 1 VMs, ISOs can only be inserted into IDE controllers.
-Gen 1 VMs can only boot from media on IDE controllers.
+· For Generation 1 VMs, ISOs can only be inserted into IDE Controllers.
+Gen 1 VMs can only boot from media on IDE Controllers.

-· For Generation 2 VMs, SCSI controllers and the media within them can be ejected and removed at any time, so please operate with caution.
+· For Generation 2 VMs, SCSI Controllers and the media within them can be ejected and removed at any time, so please operate with caution.

-· For Generation 1 VMs, there are a total of 2 IDE controllers x 2 + 4 SCSI controllers x 64 = 260 slots available.
-For Generation 2 VMs, there are a total of 4 SCSI controllers x 64 = 256 slots available.
+· For Generation 1 VMs, there are a total of 2 IDE Controllers x 2 + 4 SCSI Controllers x 64 = 260 slots available.
+For Generation 2 VMs, there are a total of 4 SCSI Controllers x 64 = 256 slots available.

 #### Media Settings